 The researchers estimate the housing demand in the Netherlands with a discrete choice model which allows them to estimate what influence different house and household characteristics have on the housing choices that people in the Netherlands make.
 They use the OSSC for the estimation of the housing demand model and to prepare the dataset that is used to estimate the model.

-The Microdata Access Grant provides free access to CBS Microdata for researchers working at an ODISSEI member organisation.
-In the 2020 round of the MAG, eight projects were awarded, three more than in previous years.
-The next round of the Microdata Access Grant will probably open in spring 2021.
+The Microdata Access Grant provides free access to CBS Microdata for a selection of projects of researchers working at an ODISSEI member organisation.
+In the 2022 round of the MAG call, seven projects were awarded.
+Read more about the projects here.